 That’s right.
 The justification employed by Lee Enterprises to purchase the Independent involved alleging that the existence of The Missoula Current meant that their acquisition of the Independent did not create a publication monopoly in Missoula.

 That’s a cute legal defense, and unfortunately for Missoula, a very efficacious one as well.
 After all, Nick “monopoly” Checota employed a similar justification several years ago when a regional promoter sued him for “anti-competitive practices”, arguing that he used his companies to “eliminate Mr. Checota’s competition in the Missoula, Montana, entertainment market and to profit personally through his closely held entities.”

-With all of these factors considered together, we can begin to understand why some Missoula locals are now discussing an organized boycott of the Missoula Current and their associated supporters.
-And we just happen to have a list of them here, for no particular reason:
+With all of these factors considered together, we can begin to understand why some Missoula locals are now discussing an organized boycott of the Missoula Current and their associated supporters:

 1st Security Bank

 Missoula’s Office City

 Fish Window Cleaning

 Some of the Current’s advertisers have already pulled their advertising in advance of the boycott.